walker777007/SuperHero-Morality-Predictor/README.md

 * **Appearances**: The number of appearances the character has had in comics
 * **Year**: The year the character was introduced

 Once all the data CSV files were collected, I used pandas in order to group them into dataframes, and proceeded to do all my calculations and tests after.
-I categorized bad characters as 1 and good characters as 0, so predicting a bad character correctly would be considered a true positive.
+Only cosidering good or bad alignment leaves me with 17159 characters in total.
+I then categorized bad characters as 1 and good characters as 0, so predicting a bad character correctly would be considered a true positive.

 ### Moral inequality